Food Chain and Food Web: Differences and Importance

 Food chains are important because they show the intricate relationships in ecosystems.
 It is seen that in food chains, each organism fills a specific niche in an ecosystem.
 Food chains reveal how each organism depends on someone else for survival.

 Every plant and animal species, whether big or small, depends on another plant or animal species to some extent for its survival.
-It could be bees collecting pollen from a flower, photosynthesis of plants, deer eating shrub leaves or lions eating the deer.
-If a single point is lost, balance in the ecosystem will be shattered.
+It could be bees collecting pollen from a flower, photosynthesis of plants, deer eating shrub leaves, or lions eating the deer.
+If a single point is lost, the balance in the ecosystem will be shattered.

-Plants are the source for the food we eat, the oxygen for survival and reproduction, our clothes, and even our furniture, many other innumerable things for sustainability.
-Plants also remove greenhouse gas from the air, provide habitat to many animals.
-Therefore it is vital to understand the ecology of the environment with respect to plants.
+Plants also remove greenhouse gases from the air and provide habitat to many animals.
+Therefore, it is vital to understand the ecology of the environment with respect to plants.

 3. Natural Selection

-Food webs help in the understanding of natural selection, showing the hierarchy of species, with carnivorous, omnivorous and tertiary animals at the top of all food chains.
-It is the physical and behavioral adaptations of plants and animals by representing a pattern of consumption-based upon natural survival attributes and instincts.
+Food webs help us understand natural selection, showing the hierarchy of species, with carnivorous, omnivorous, and tertiary animals at the top of all food chains.

-4. The movement of energy and nutrient
+4. The Movement of Energy and Nutrient

 Final Thoughts